China urges families to keep stocks of daily necessities ahead of winter | Headlines

 - China

 The Chinese government has told families to keep daily necessities in stock in case of emergencies, after COVID-19 outbreaks and unusually heavy rains that caused a surge in vegetable prices raised concerns about supply shortages.
-The directive by the commerce ministry stirred some concern on domestic social media that it may have been triggered by heightened tensions with Taiwan.
+The commerce ministry directive late on Monday stirred some concern on domestic social media that it may have been triggered by heightened tensions with Taiwan, while some said people were rushing to stock up on rice, cooking oil, and salt.

+"As soon as this news came out, all the old people near me went crazy panic buying in the supermarket," wrote one user on China's Twitter-like Weibo.
+Local media has also recently published lists of recommended goods to store at home including biscuits and instant noodles, vitamins, radios, and flashlights.

+The People's Daily said the ministry issues such notices every year but had issued its instruction earlier this year because of natural disasters, the surge in vegetable prices, and recent COVID-19 cases.
+The ministry's statement late on Monday urged local authorities to do a good job in ensuring supply and stable prices and to give early warnings of any supply problems.

-The central government typically makes extra effort to boost the supply of fresh vegetables and pork in the run-up to China's most important holiday, the Lunar New Year, which will fall in early February next year.
+EXTREME WEATHER The government typically makes extra efforts to boost fresh vegetable and pork supplies before China's most important holiday, Lunar New Year, which in 2022 falls in early February.

 But this year those efforts have become more urgent after extreme weather in early October destroyed crops in Shandong - the country's biggest vegetable growing region - and as outbreaks of COVID-19 cases stretching from the northwest to the northeast of the country threaten to disrupt food supplies.
+Last week, prices of cucumbers, spinach, and broccoli had more than doubled from early October.
+Spinach was more expensive than some cuts of pork at 16.67 yuan ($2.60) per kg, a vegetable price index in Shouguang, a trading hub in Shandong indicated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)